DMTF/Redfish-Protocol-Validator/README.md

 Validate the protocol conformance of a Redfish service

+required arguments:
+  --user USER, -u USER  the username for authentication --password PASSWORD, -p PASSWORD
+                        the password for authentication --rhost RHOST, -r RHOST
+                        address of the Redfish service (with scheme)

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit --user USER, -u USER  the username for authentication --password PASSWORD, -p PASSWORD
+  -h, --help            show this help message and exit --version             show program's version number and exit --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                        the password for authentication --rhost RHOST, -r RHOST
-                        address of the Redfish service (with scheme) --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         the logging level (default: WARNING) --report-dir REPORT_DIR